CoreMedia/feedback-hub-adapter-tutorial/custom_feedback.md

 ```

 Note that the value `recursiveText` matches the `getType` methods return value of
-our `RecursiveTextFeedbackItem.java`.
-Within our provide example, the label
+your `RecursiveTextFeedbackItem.java` class.
+Within the provided example, the label
 would be rendered like this: